jarcelao/python-in-a-click/README.md

 ### View Presentation

 From the `presentation` directory, execute the `mise run present` command.
 You should see a `localhost` URL to view the presentation.

+Alternatively, a `deck.pdf` file is available in the directory as well.

 ### Try the Template